 When you’re creating something from your heart, you do it because you can’t NOT do it.
 You produce it because you believe your creation deserves to be out in the world. . .
 But you can’t MAKE people like or understand it.

 I feel like this a lot.
 Sometimes I feel like people think I’m strange because I’m obsessed with true crime and missing persons cases.
 But that’s where my passion lies, along with writing literature for teens.
-Since I read Girl, Wash Your Face, I have been so prolific it’s not even funny.
+Since I read Girl, Wash Your Face, I have been so productive it’s not even funny.
 I’ve written a new short story and submitted it to a contest.
 I dragged an old YA manuscript out and have been line editing it so I can start querying agents.
 I picked myself up after an abysmal critique from a freelance editor on a second YA manuscript and am trying to figure out to make the opening sing and not bore people.
 I’m seeking out opportunities in professional development to help me succeed in my day job in theatre marketing.
 I’m ON FIRE!

 So if you need a good dose of motivation, I recommend you check out this book.
 It worked for me, and I’m passing it along to a friend I’m seeing tomorrow night.
 I hope she enjoys it as much as I did.